 The only sustainable advantage in our hypercompetitive marketplace is the ability to learn and adapt faster than everyone else.
 Companies that cling to management practices of a bygone era continue to fade away.
 They desperately need managers who empower people to seek out learning at a moment’s notice.

 Minds at Work can help you be that manager.
 This book captures the role managers play in the knowledge economy—where uninhibited, on-demand learning inspires employees to achieve higher levels of performance.
-Author David Grebow describe how managers can move from a traditional “command and control” position to become advocates of communication and collaboration.
+Author David Grebow describes how managers can move from a traditional “command and control” position to become advocates of communication and collaboration.
 They share what happens when managers help their direct reports grow as people and use technology to pull the learning they need when they need it.

 Use this book to embrace learning anytime, anywhere.
 Nurture the minds at work, and you’ll win the hearts of your organization.”